rizaloy/tunnelblick-automator/readme.md

 # Custom Tunnelblick Automator for Mac
 An automator for Tunnelblick to turning off wifi, route flush and turn on the wifi again

-1. Just simply copy and paste the connect-to-vpn folder to your `/Users/your-username/` folder
+1. Copy the `connect-to-vpn` folder to your `/Users/your-username/` folder
-2. copy the connect automator to your Application folder or Desktop folder, run the connect by double clicking on it
+2. Copy the `connect.app` automator to your Application folder or Desktop, run the automator by double clicking on it

-Cheers
+Cheers,

+Rizal